 HELENE MARSH is a climate change advocate, event organizer/facilitator and the owner/developer of one of the few LEED platinum homes in the country.
 She attended Harvard-Radcliffe as an undergraduate and pursued her master’s at UCSB’s Bren School of Environmental Science and Management.
 Early in her career, Helene worked in Europe for 8 years in international finance and business with Lloyds Bank and Euromoney Publications.
 While living in Prague in the 1990s, she started and managed a furnishing fabrics company and established a non-profit focused on corporate social responsibility.
 For the last 15 years, she has focused primarily on contributing to local and international climate change initiatives including working for Conservation International, and serving on the Boards of Richardson Bay Audubon Center and Cool the Earth.
 Helene is a strong believer in sustainable and responsible investing and a clean energy economy.
 She also served on the Marin County Civil Grand Jury during 2013-14.
 Helene has lived in the USA, England, Spain, and the Czech Republic and speaks French, Spanish, Italian and Czech.
 She joined the Audubon California board in 2016.

 MARK MUSHKAT joined the board of Audubon California in December of 2013.
-Presently he is chairperson of the Finance Committee and also serves on the Development Committee.
+Presently he serves on the Finance and Development Committees.
 Prior to joining AC, he was a member of the Board of Directors of Golden Gate Audubon for four years, serving on the executive, finance and development committees.
 Mark is an independent investment consultant in Northern California.
 He has had leadership roles with multi-family offices and global private banks in New York, Connecticut, and California, assisting families with planning and philanthropy.
 In addition, he is a Certified Investment Management Analyst (CIMA) and has held numerous securities licenses related to his consulting and company oversight roles.
-He is a summa cum laude graduate of University of Cincinnati receiving a BA degree; he attended the graduate program in clinical psychology at George Peabody College as well as an Executive Program at The Wharton School, University of Pennsylvania.
-Mark is also a volunteer with Sutter Hospice, the Rescue Mission and organizations affiliated with Vipassana courses in California.
+He is a summa cum laude graduate of University of Cincinnati receiving a BA degree where he currently serves on a Board of Advisors; he attended the graduate program in clinical psychology at George Peabody College as well as an Executive Program at The Wharton School, University of Pennsylvania.
+Mark is also a volunteer with Sutter Hospice, the San Francisco Public School District, and organizations affiliated with Vipassana courses in California.

-PEDRO NAVA is an attorney, primarily engaged as a consultant, emphasizing government relations.
-He is currently a member of the Milton Marks Commission on California State Government Organization and Economy (Little Hoover Commission), appointed by Assembly Speaker John A. Perez.
+PEDRO NAVA is an attorney, residing in Santa Barbara, engaged as a consultant, emphasizing government relations.
+Since 2014, he has served as the Chairman of the Milton Marks Commission on California State Government Organization and Economy (Little Hoover Commission), appointed by Assembly Speaker John A. Perez and re-appointed in 2017 by Speaker Rendon.
 In 2011, Mr. Nava served on the Fish & Wildlife Strategic Vision Blue Ribbon Citizens Committee.
-He is a former member of the California State Assembly (November 2004-November 2010) He obtained his law degree from the University of California, Davis, Martin Luther King Jr. Hall, School of Law.
-Before attending law school, he managed a program for at-risk high school students at the Chaffey Unified School District.
-After graduation from law school, Mr. Nava worked in job training programs for the economically disadvantaged in Fresno.
-Mr. Nava later became a Deputy District Attorney in the Fresno County DA's Office, involved in Targeted Narcotics Prosecution and headed up the county-wide Drug Crime Task Force.
-In 1985, he joined the Santa Barbara DA's office where, for a time, he was assigned to the Consumer/Business Law Section.
+He is a former member of the California State Assembly (November 2004-November 2010) He obtained his law degree from the University of California, Davis, Martin Luther King Jr. Hall, School of Law and worked as a Deputy District Attorney in Fresno and Santa Barbara counties.
 From 1987 until his election in 2004 Mr. Nava was a civil litigator.
 Mr. Nava also served on the California Coastal Commission from 1997 until 2004, appointed by then California State Assembly Speaker Cruz Bustamante and re-appointed by then Senate Pro Tem John Burton, where he earned the highest environmental protection vote awarded by the Sierra Club.

 DIANE ROSS-LEECH, the Director of Environmental Policy at Pacific Gas & Electric, supervises a department of ten employees that are responsible for overseeing environmental regulatory and legislative review and analysis, environmental justice strategies, developing habitat conservation plans for PG&E’s operations, implementing avian protection programs, analyzing renewable energy projects and policies, collaborating with federal, state and regional environmental regulatory agencies, and partnering with critical environmental non-profit organizations.
 Diane attended both the University of California at Davis and the University of California at Berkeley.
 Diane served as the Board President of Golden Gate Audubon Society from 2006 through 2011, and as the Chair of the Management Board for SF Bay Joint Venture since 2010, and will continue to serve as Chair through mid-2013.